WangWenjun559/Weiss/scrapers/README.md

 # Daily Scrapers

-  This directory contains the 4 scrapers for 4 data sources, including IMDB, GMA, MetaFilter, Zumato.
+  This directory contains the 4 scrapers for 4 data sources, including IMDB, GMA, MetaFilter, Zomato.
   Each scrapers are called by the `dailyScraper.sh` at given frequency as a crontab job.
 Each scripts are pretty well self documented, but there are still a few notes for using these scrapers.